What is the Pension Plan?

 - CommoditiesCommoditiesA commodity refers to a good convertible into another product or service of more value through trade and commerce activities.
 It serves as an input or raw material for the manufacturing and production units.

-In most cases, the size of pension payout depends on the length of time the employee worked for the company and how much they earned during their tenure.
+In most cases, the size of the pension payout depends on the length of time the employee worked for the company and how much they earned during their tenure.

 Every plan will have different terms and conditions that apply to them based on what the employer has set in place.
 However, the pension plan calculatorPension Plan CalculatorPension funds are contributions made by an employer to an employee's retirement.
 A pension calculator helps determine the eligible amount that the employee is eligible for and is calculated as: AS x F x N, where, AS - average salary per company rules, F - factors in the percentage, n - time. to determine a payout amount will work like this: